 A full current list of member states can be found on the Organisation for the Prohibition of Chemicals website.

-To complement these legally binding treaties, like-minded countries have set up informal groups to work together against the threat of the proliferation of weapons of mass destrution (WMD) and arms proliferation.
+To complement these legally binding treaties, like-minded countries have set up informal groups to work together against the threat of the proliferation of weapons of mass destruction (WMD) and arms proliferation.
 Their work involves drawing up common lists of goods and technology considered relevant to the activity of proliferators and agreeing to control exports of these.
 Many countries are now involved.
 Download a listing of non-proliferation regime members.

-The key international groups are:
+The main international groups are:

-- Missile Technology Control Regime - the MTCR is an informal and voluntary association of countries that share the goal of non-proliferation of unmanned delivery systems of WMD.
+- Missile Technology Control Regime - the MTCR is an informal and voluntary association of countries that share the goal of non-proliferation of unmanned delivery systems of WMD

-- Zangger Committee - this group is responsible for drawing up detailed lists of nuclear controlled items.
+- Zangger Committee - this group is responsible for drawing up detailed lists of nuclear controlled items

-- Nuclear Suppliers Group - this body is responsible for ensuring nuclear export controls work in practice.
+- Nuclear Suppliers Group - this body is responsible for ensuring nuclear export controls work in practice

-- Wassenaar Arrangement - this group was established with the aim of promoting transparency and greater responsiblity in transfers of conventional arms and dual-use goods and technologies.
+- Wassenaar Arrangement - this group was established with the aim of promoting transparency and greater responsiblity in transfers of conventional arms and dual-use goods and technologies

 Since 1985 a group of like-minded countries known as the Australia Group (because of Australian chairmanship) has met regularly to exchange information on chemical and biological weapons (CBW) proliferation.
 The group also meets to agree common Control Lists of dual-use chemicals, pathogens, toxins and equipment which are critical for a significant CBW programme.

-The number of countries belonging to the Group has increased steadily since 1985.
+The number of countries belonging to the group has increased steadily since 1985.
 To see the countries that are currently signed up to the Australia Group you can download the listing of non-proliferation regime members.